Interview with William Hubert Allen

 MH: The European one.
 But the war against Japan was, you know —

-WA: Actually, what we were [unclear] we were flying to go to India to meet aircraft coming from Japan with Prisoners of War.
+WA: Actually, what we were freshly designed, we were flying to go to India to meet aircraft coming from Japan with prisoners of war.
 And at Poona, India.
 And from that, the ones from Japan landed at Poona.
 The aircraft then flew from Poona to Cairo where they were put on York aircraft with a medical officer and a nurse.
 And from there they were transported back to England.
-And the pilots used to say, ‘Boys, we’re back in England.’
+And the the pilots used to say, ‘Boys, we’re back in England.’
 And I think they stopped it because some of the POW got so excited they expired.
 And we did hear afterwards that their, well their legs were like your arms.
 You know.
 Nothing.

 MH: Yeah.
 I think, I think, I’d like to think that we’ve all, we’ve all seen the horrific photographs.